 There is a bit of confusion as to whether the cream or jam should go on the scone first.
 Some people like to spread their scones with cream and then spoon jam on top; others prefer to spread with jam first and then add the cream.
 It really doesn’t matter – either way is delicious.

-The secret is in the lemonade.
-The carbon dioxide in the fizz contains millions of tiny bubbles that expand during baking and cause the scones to rise to towering heights.
+The reason these scones are so light and fluffy is in the lemonade.
+The carbon dioxide in the lemonade fizz contains millions of tiny bubbles that expand during baking and cause the scones to rise to towering heights.

 Ingredients for lemonade scones

 This is what you will need.
-You can get the exact measurements from the printable recipe card at the end of the post.
+You can get the complete list of ingredients and full instructions for making lemonade scones on the printable recipe card at the end of the post.